About A Better Dog 4U Dog Obedience Training

 Methods and Techniques

-Using punishment in dog training is very controversial.
-Consequently the humaneness and effectiveness of punishment has been called into question.
-Behaviorists have told us for a few decades now that it is actually detrimental because it breaks down the dogs trust and confidence.
+In the dog training world using punishment (in the traditional sense) has become very controversial.
+Consequently, the humaneness and effectiveness of punishment has been called into question.
+Behaviorists have told us for a few decades now that using “forced compliance” is actually detrimental to training.
+This is because it breaks down a dog’s trust and confidence in the handler / owner.

 Physical punishment should never be considered an option when training an animal.

 The only time any kind of punishment should ever be used is when teaching the “NO” command to avoid danger.
 But it should NOT a physical punishment.
 Instead, it only needs to be a harsh verbal correction to stop an action that can cause the dog harm or death.

 Daily Training Sessions